 Have you traveled to Paris before?
 What are your trips for Parisian travel?

-Thank you to Compeed for sponsoring this post (and for saving our feet in Paris!) and also to GG readers for supporting the brands that keep the site going!
+Thank you to Compeed for sponsoring this post (and for saving our feet in Paris!) and also to GG readers for supporting the brands that allow me to write about the products I love, while creating great content for YOU in the process!